rohitsub11/CarND-MPC-Project/README.md

 The time horizon (_T_) was chosen to 2 s after experiments.
 It was shown that the MPC could drive safely around the track with _T_ = 1 s, but on a slow speed.
 Higher speed requires more future information to make smart decisions in serial turns.
 Time step duration (_dt_) was set equal to the latancy of the simulation (0.03), hense, 30 time steps (_N_) was used.

-The cost function parameters were tuned by try-and-error method.
-All these parameters are stored in the `src/MPC.h` file.
-They were tuned in order to reach maximal speed and agressive race style with use of the whole width of the road and breaking before turns.
 ---

 ## Dependencies